Jair-F/mini-chamfer-calculator/README.md

 if powershell doesnt allow to execute run this command as admin and then try again: `Set-ExecutionPolicy Unrestricted`

 run the run.bat command and the tool will work

+if you downloaded all dependencies you can move the folder to any directory and just run the run.bat and everything should work as expected